kirenz/course-template/docs/course-support.md

 # Course support

-## Lectures and labs
+## Lectures

-If you have a question during lecture or lab, feel free to ask it!
+If you have a question during lecture, feel free to ask it!
 There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.